 In Illinois, landlords can prohibit pets within their rental units.
 However, the Fair Housing Act mandates that landlords allow emotional support animals (ESAs) and service animals in their rental units, as federal law does not consider them pets.

-While landlords can’t charge pet fees or deposits for these animals, tenants can be held liable for any damage their animals cause.
+While landlords can’t charge pet fees, rent, or deposits or reject applicants based on the breed, size, or weight of a service animal or an ESA, they can hold tenants liable for any damage their animals cause.

 Denial Process